guillermosnipe/airfrance-booking-client/README.md

 After providing a valid booking number and family name the results will be displayed.

 ## Prerequisites
-The AF Booking server must be up and running.
+The [AF Booking server](https://github.com/guillermosnipe/airfrance-booking-server) must be up and running before starting this app.
 The client will get data from it.
 By default it will look for it on `localhost:4000`

 ## Installation
 After cloning the repo access the main folder and do `npm install`